Lafayette Avenue Presbyterian Church - Brooklyn, New York

 4 manuals, 59 stops, 56 ranks

 The organ at Lafayette Avenue Presbyterian Church today is based on the original 1910 instrument built by the Austin Organ Company.
-A new console was added in 1958, and in 1968 the disposition of the organ was altered and new stops added.
+A new Austin console was installed in 1958, and in 1968 the disposition of the organ was altered and new stops added.
 The console was moved to the Sanctuary floor in the mid-1970s.

 Great Organ (Manual II) – 61 notes